Analysis | What the Trump family’s new political committees can and can’t do

 This is interesting to consider in the context of Kimberly Guilfoyle, Trump Jr.’s girlfriend.
 During the campaign, the Trump campaign was accused of hiding significant spending by passing it through companies operated by Brad Parscale, then Trump’s campaign manager.
 That reportedly included a salary for Guilfoyle, who was representing the campaign at events.
 With the creation of the Save the U.S. Senate, Guilfoyle could simply be paid directly by the PAC for the work she does — or for doing nothing.
 So, too, could Trump Jr. or the aides that set it up.

 Again, there are a lot of ways in which things could get wonky.
-Political action committees are usually big, complicated endeavors that demand careful attention from experts in order to avoid crossing legal lines.
-But they were created under the assumption that they'd be used in the way the creators envisioned: by good-faith political actors looking solely to bolster their political voice.
+Political action committees are usually big, complicated endeavors that demand careful attention from experts to avoid crossing legal lines.
+But they were created under the assumption that they would be used in the way the creators envisioned: by good-faith political actors looking solely to bolster their political voice.

 That’s not necessarily a fair assumption about what Trump plans to do.